samerawada92/gitbookHelp/user-guide/web-terminal/user-widgets/options.md

 4. **Custom Volatility**.
 Use this slider to set a custom volatility \(expressed in percentage terms\).
 5. **Days to Expiration**.
 Use this slider to set the number of days until the expiration of the option.

-Once all five sliders are set, TTG-SIM Trader will automatically calculate the probability of the underlying security's price reaching the target price range using log-normal distribution:
+Once all five sliders are set, the TTG-SIM Trader will automatically calculate the probability of the underlying security's price reaching the target price range using log-normal distribution:

 ![](../../../.gitbook/assets/screenshot-2020-03-20-at-20.52.38.png)